“From Chronically Ill and Depressed to Vibrantly Alive”

 I lived and worked at Esalen Institute, home of Gestalt therapy and incubator of the Human Potential Movement, for five years.
 I participated in over one hundred workshops; all of which helped me get to know my Self and gave Me permission to feel my emotions.
 This was the first wave of relief to my depression: learning to feel.

 I also lived, worked and studied at a raw food zen retreat center called BodyMind Restoration Retreats up in Ithaca, NY.
 Beyond raw food cleansing, I learned about my mind.
 I learned how to watch my mind, I learned about awareness.
 I learned how to follow my breath.
-And I learned the beginnings of how not to take my thoughts (and mind) too seriously.
+And I learned the beginnings of how use my mind, instead ot it using me.

-“Learn to use your mind, and not let it use you,” is one of my well remembered teachings.David, Zen Master
+“Learn to use your mind, and not let it use you,” is one of my well-remembered teachings from David.David, Zen Master

 Overcoming belief systems that did not serve me, to becoming a master of my own life.